ELM: A Hybrid Ensemble of Language Models for Automated Tumor Group Classification in Population-Based Cancer Registries: Implementing ELM

 \subsection{Large Language Model}

-For the LLM part of ELM, we use the Mistral Nemo Instruct-2407 \cite{jiang2023mistral,jiang2024mixtral}, a 12 billion parameter model.
-We use it in its zero-shot capacity with the prompt designed specifically for the model to understand the nuances of tumor group correlations and associations, such as leukemia vs. lymphoma, non-melanoma skin cancer vs. melanoma, cervix vs. other gynecological tumors, etc. The prompt is developed under the guidance of our subject matter experts.
-We show an example prompt in the Appendix.
-We also experimented with smaller LLMs, such as the Llama 3.2 (3 billion) \cite{touvron2023llama} and Qwen 2.5 (3 billion) \cite{qwen2.5}.
-We discuss the pros and cons of the different models in detail in the results section.
+For LLM arbitration, we employ Mistral Nemo Instruct-2407 \cite{jiang2023mistral,jiang2024mixtral}, a 12-billion parameter instruction-tuned model.
+We use it in zero-shot mode with a domain-specific prompt (Appendix) designed to capture nuances of tumor group distinctions including leukemia vs. lymphoma, melanoma vs. non-melanoma skin cancer, and cervical vs. other gynecological tumors.
+The prompt was developed iteratively with input from cancer registry SMEs.